vue-bulma/vuexfire-admin/README.md

 - A User dashboard
 - A basic User Notes taking feature, where completed / incompleted notes are shown on the User dashboard.
 Along with new note form that accepts a title, and wysiwyg body field (Quill)

-### Additional work

-I have a companion node.js server app that runs on heroku.
-It watches the firebase database and performs database actions using firebase-admin sdk.

-I will aim to make this app publicly available too, but optional (ie. not required for vuexfire-admin to work).

 ### Installation (Proposed method, not yet implemented)

 1. Rename `CHANGEME.env` to `.env`